 The Wilton Land Conservation Trust is led by an all-volunteer Board of Trustees made up of residents of Wilton.
 One hundred percent of its funding is derived from the generous support of local citizens, primarily through membership donations.
 It takes time, effort, and a long-term commitment to run the Land Trust because it must pledge to own land in perpetuity to maintain its charitable tax status.

-Anyone wishing to save the woodlands, meadows, and streams of Witon forever, provide clean water and air for their families, and protect the home of our birds and wildlife, can turn to the Wilton Land Conservation Trust — a group that understands the concerns of the community and the needs of the landowners.
+Anyone wishing to preserve the woodlands, meadows, wetlands, and watercourses of Wilton in perpetuity can turn to the Land Trust — a group that understands the concerns of the community and the needs of the landowners.

 Subscribe to stay up-to-date on the latest announcements, offers and trail information.